Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #078 – July 28, 2025
 📝 Request: Chris forgets call reason and asks what he can help with again
 ✅ Resolution: CRITICAL MEMORY FIX: AI returning empty responses so fallback system doesnt remember heating issue context.
 Enhanced fallback to extract verified address from context and remember conversation history issues.
 Now when AI fails, fallback says Great!
 I found 630 Midland Avenue in our system.
 Whats the issue there?

+log #079 – July 28, 2025
+📝 Request: Enhanced address collection: letter-by-letter spelling and closest match with street similarity priority
+✅ Resolution: IMPLEMENTATION: When exact match not found, Chris asks caller to say house number one digit at a time and spell street name one letter at a time.
+Then uses intelligent matching with street similarity carrying most weight for best guess.

+log #080 – July 28, 2025
+📝 Request: Enhanced address collection system implementation complete
+✅ Resolution: ✅ IMPLEMENTATION COMPLETE: Enhanced AddressMatcher with detailed collection system.
+When exact match not found, Chris asks caller to say house number one digit at a time and spell street name letter by letter.
+Then uses intelligent matching with street similarity priority for best guess matching.
+Updated conversation flow to use new enhanced system.